Hercules (1997 film): Plot

 In Ancient Greece, the gods Zeus and Hera have a son named Hercules.
-While the other gods are joyful, Zeus' wicked brother Hades plots to overthrow Zeus and rule Mount Olympus.
+While the other gods are joyful, Zeus's wicked brother Hades plots to overthrow Zeus and rule Mount Olympus.
 Through the Fates, Hades learns that in eighteen years, a planetary alignment will allow him to free the Titans to conquer Olympus, but only if Hercules does not interfere.
 Hades sends his minions, Pain and Panic, to murder Hercules, providing them with a potion that can strip a god of immortality.
-The two kidnap the baby and feed him the potion, but a married farmer couple pass nearby, causing the demons to flee before Hercules could drink every last drop; therefore he is only stripped of immortality but retains his god-like strength.
-The couple adopt Hercules and Pain and Panic decide not to report their failure to Hades.
+The two kidnap the baby and feed him the potion, but a married farmer couple pass nearby, causing the demons to flee before Hercules could drink the very last drop; therefore he is only stripped of immortality but retains his god-like strength.
+The couple adopt Hercules, and Pain and Panic decide not to report their failure to Hades.

-Years later, the teenage Hercules becomes an outcast for his inability to control his strength.
+Years later, the teenage Hercules is ridiculed for his inability to control his strength while inadvertently causing destruction to a building.
 Wondering about his origins, he decides to visit the Temple of Zeus for answers.
-There, a statue of Zeus comes to life and reveals all to Hercules, telling him that he can earn back his godhood by becoming a "true hero."
+There, a statue of Zeus comes to life and reveals all to Hercules, telling him that he can earn back his godhood by becoming a "true hero".
 Zeus sends Hercules and his forgotten childhood friend Pegasus to the satyr Philoctetes ("Phil") who is known for training heroes.
 After completing the training, Phil and Hercules travel to Thebes, so he can prove himself there as a hero.
 On the way, they meet Megara ("Meg"), a sarcastic damsel whom Hercules saves from the centaur Nessus.
-Unbeknownst to Hercules, Meg is Hades' slave due to selling her soul to him to save her boyfriend, who eventually left her for another woman.
+Unbeknownst to Hercules, Meg is Hades's slave due to selling her soul to him to save her boyfriend, who eventually left her for another woman.
 When Meg mentions Hercules to Hades, he realizes Pain and Panic's failure and plots to finish off Hercules properly.